**This blog was first published in June 2017, and has been updated in August 2018**

 We would suggest that you update your cookie settings accordingly if you haven’t already.

 Under GDPR, you need to have a legal reason for using and processing someone’s data.
-You must also keep records of consent and evidence for other lawful purposes of processing.
+You must also keep records of consent and evidence for other lawful purposes of the processing.
 There are six legal bases for processing: consent, contract, legal obligation, vital interests, public task, legitimate interest.

-In HubSpot, lawful basis has been broken down into two broad categories – lawful basis both to process (e.g. store data in your CRM or provide content requested) and to communicate (e.g. send a contact a marketing email or have a sales call with them).
+In HubSpot, lawful basis has been broken down into two broad categories – lawful basis both to process (e.g. store data in your CRM or provide the content requested) and to communicate (e.g. send a contact a marketing email or have a sales call with them).
 It’s possible to have one lawful basis and not the other – for example, you might be able to process but not communicate.

 As for lawful basis to communicate, that will be done using the new subscription types which we will discuss in the next section.